 What can you do about it?

 Does this mean that if you suffer from a growth hormone deficiency, you have to remain obese all your life?
 Thanks to new developments in medicine, there is no need for despair.
 Many treatment modalities are available now that can help you address this issue.

 HGH Injections (Recombinant HGH Therapy)

 Currently, some small studies have been conducted showing that raising GH levels with Somatropin injections results in fat loss and muscle gain.
 HGH injections are not recommended for use as a weight-loss regimen as the risks outweigh the benefits.
 It should only be used in people who have proven HGH deficiency.

 HGH can be found in the injectable form with weekly or daily dosage but it can only be bought with a doctor’s prescription.
 It has been approved for use in adults and children who have a growth hormone deficiency, for organ transplant patients, and for muscle wasting in AIDS patients.
 In patients with HGH deficiency, HGH therapy can result in significant improvement with changes in body composition.
 An overall reduction in fat mass with an associated increase in muscle mass has been observed in research studies.
-In a study of 24 adults with HGH deficiency, low dose HGH injections were found to normalized lean body mass over a 6 month period.
+In a study of 24 adults with HGH deficiency, low dose HGH injections were found to normalize lean body mass over a 6 month period.